Is headless CMS the future?

 While headless CMS is being touted as the second coming of Christ by some, it is important to keep a check on your expectations vs. the real world.
 Be sure to check out whether headless solves every content management challenge, improves the editorial experience, and more in this article.

-If your organisation only wants a website, don’t choose headless CMS.
+If your organization only wants a website, don’t choose headless CMS.
 As simple as that.
 Learn why in this thought-provoking article.

 As the saying goes: you can't have your cake and eat it too.
 But we might make an exception for the case of hybrid CMS.
 If you want a traditional CMS to maintain your traditional website—but also want structured content and APIs for headless delivery, a hybrid CMS can serve both needs in equal measures.